bin viewer. Recently we have begun to integrate published trait values data for germplasm with public genotype data. See

 Simple Locus/QTL Search:

 This search form allows you to just enter a name or partial name to quickly retrieve the desired loci or QTL.
 If no Locus matches are found, this search will attempt to find QTL Experiment and Trait matches.
 The latter searches can be queried separately below.

 Other interesting searches include dek (all defective kernel loci), red (genes that cause red coloration), and qtl (matches QTL markers).

 This search can be executed on every page on the site by utilizing the form in the upper right corner.
-Choose "locus" from the drop-down menu, enter your search term in the field, and hit return to find the locus you're looking for.
+Choose "loci" from the drop-down menu, enter your search term in the field, and hit return to find the locus you're looking for.

 If you are looking up an accession number, please use the sequence search.